Litha for the Family

 Pre-Christian Tribal Traditions

 Before the church/king put their influence on the festivities, the Norse mid-summer gatherings typically consisted of tribes coming together to share news and pass laws, hold a market and trade goods.
 One tribe in Uppsala, Sweden held a blót/sacrifice every 8 or 9 years around the middle of summer, but it doesn't seem to be common practice.

 Another tribe in the Mountains of Dauphine, Germany held great bonfires to signal the ever-burning sun, but again it doesn't seem to be common practice.

 I am going to cut this short so we can move onto 'Litha Activities for the Family, but if you're interested in learning more about the history of Midsommar, sun-worship, and exciting Norse traditions, check out my recent research article by clicking the button below:

 Litha for the Family

 Nowadays Litha is fun and fabulous!
 It is a time to celebrate the high sun and take advantage of the longest day of the year.
 New Age or Old Ways, here are some activities you can enjoy with your family:

 1. Create Flower Crowns

 Traditionally people of Northern Europe will collect seven different types of summer flowers and weave them into a crown.
 It is said, if you place all seven types of flowers under your pillow on Midsommar night you will dream of your future spouse.

 2. Dance the Maypole (AKA.
 Midsommarstång)

 A pole decorated in leafy greens is usually installed before the festivities.
 This is for people to dance around.
 Unlike May Day, Sígrblót, Victoryblót or Beltane, the Midsommar maypole doesn't typically have a ribbons or a ribbon dance - but variations can be found.
-If you don't have a leafy pole, you can always use a tree.
+If you don't have a leafy pole you can always dance around a tree.